NREL-Sienna/InfrastructureSystems.jl/README.md

 ## License

 InfrastructureSystems is released under a BSD [license](https://github.com/NREL-Sienna/InfrastructureSystems.jl/blob/master/LICENSE).
-InfrastructureSystems has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))
+InfrastructureSystems has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)) Software Record SWR-20-52